 I'm thankful that God led our family to Harvest and look forward to serving you and your children!

 On October 28th of 2008, 18 people gathered in a living room to begin the core group that would become Harvest Bible Chapel North Raleigh.
+We were the 40th church plant from Harvest Bible Fellowship at the time.
 We then moved to the media center of a local retirement community until we launched at Fox Road Elementary School on September 9th, 2009.
 Planting a church is not easy, but neither is it boring.
 We have observed the Lord provide answers to prayer and needs within hours.
 Observing this from front row seats has accelerated our faith toward great joy in our alive and enthroned Lord.

 We learned early about the importance of small groups.
 The question was asked early, “Really?
 Two hours each week including Bible Study and accountability with other men or other women?
 That seems intrusive.”
 The result if personal change and fruitfulness has abounded in our lives.